05satyam/05satyam.github.io/experience.md

 - Worked on full-stack development of Bus B2B booking product, integration of Swagger for system-wide API documentation.
 - Collaborated with the expense management team to develop a microservice for a deep learning OCR parsing model, enhancing B2B expense operational efficiency by 40% and accuracy of 97%.
-- Revamped the complete frontend for the search result page to a single page search result.
+-  Revampedthefront-enddesignforsearch result pages using React-JS.

 ## Internship
 ### Software Engineer @Zillious Solutions, India
 **June 2017 - August 2017**

-- Designed and developed a scalable ERP product to track employee daily biometric attendance and leaves tracker following hierarchical approval of leaves and attendance.
+ - Developed Java-Spring-MVC based Biometric attendance analysis REST APIs for ERP tool used in Zillious Solutions .
-- Developed REST APIs for 75% of the CRUD operations, APIs for updating attendance biometric data, and leaves.
-UI/UX product design for the ERP tool using Bootstrap, HTML, and CSS.
+ - Developed UI/UX for the ERP tool and a detailed leave tracking analysis dashboard for the tool.
+ - Tech-stack: Java, Spring-MVC, JavaScript, MySQL, Spring-security, SDLC, Jenkins, CI/CD.

 ---